Healthcare Science (Life Sciences)

 For more information, see NHS Careers.

-The average starting salary for our 2015 School of Medical Sciences graduates was £20,094.
+The average starting salary for our 2016 BSc Healthcare Science (Life Sciences) graduates was £21,500.*

 Our research expertise covers a range of areas including microbiology, cancer research, skin sciences and cardiovascular disease research.
 You can find out more about our two main research areas below: